A Survey on Speech Deepfake Detection: Fully Deepfake detection

-Here, $s$ represents individual speaker, and $\boldsymbol{\hat{w}}_{s_i}$ is the normalized speaker vector.
-Ren et al. \cite{ren2023lightweight} add a dispersion loss specifically tailored for spoofed samples to the OC-Softmax.
-This addition aims to make the real speech space more compact than the originals, thereby encouraging known spoofing samples to cover the entire spoofing space.
-As a result, unknown spoofing attacks are more likely to be classified within the spoofing space.
+Ding et al. \cite{ding2023samo} propose speaker attractor multicenter one-class learning (SAMO), which aims to construct multiple clusters for bona fide utterances based on individual speakers, rather than clustering all bona fide speeches into one group.
+Ren et al. \cite{ren2023lightweight} add a dispersion loss specifically tailored for Deepfake samples to the OC-Softmax.
+This addition aims to make the real speech space more compact than the originals, thereby encouraging known Deepfake samples to cover the entire Deepfake space.
+Lin et al. \cite{lin2024one} propose threshold One-class Softmax loss, which tackles class imbalance issues by reducing the optimization weight of Deepfake samples during training.

+\textbf{Alternative loss functions} Beyond CE and margin-based approaches, several alternative loss functions have been proposed to address unique challenges in speech Deepfake detection.

-\textbf{Mean Square Error (MSE)} The margin-based loss is sensitive to the hyper-parameter settings.
-Wang et al. \cite{Wang2021Comparative} suggest utilizing the MSE between the model detection output and the ground truth, as a hyperparameter-free loss function:
+(1) \textit{Mean Square Error (MSE)} Since the margin-based loss is sensitive to the hyper-parameter settings, Wang et al. \cite{Wang2021Comparative} suggest utilizing the MSE between the model detection output and the ground truth, as a hyperparameter-free loss function:

 where $C$ indicates the total number of classes.